 1. It has a smart search feature that enables anyone to search for almost anything.
 Users get to type in almost anything and get a relevant search for their query.
 Whether you are searching for a form for employment or investment income, deductions or credit or anything else, the smart search can determine what you’re looking for and bring it to you.

-3. SimpleTax’s award-winning one-page design is by far one of its stand out qualities.
-While filling your tax returns, everything happens on one page.
+3. SimpleTax’s award-winning one-page design is by far one of its stand-out qualities.
+While filling out your tax returns, everything happens on one page.
 No reloading and no need to refresh.
-For every information you input or remove, your refund is calculated in real-time and displayed as you go along.
+For every piece of information you input or remove, your refund is calculated in real time and displayed as you go along.